The Elijah to Come – Matthew 14

 And Ahab told Jezebel all that Elijah had done, also how he had executed all the prophets with the sword.
 Then Jezebel sent a messenger to Elijah, saying, “So let the gods do to me, and more also, if I do not make your life as the life of one of them by tomorrow about this time.”
 And when he saw that, he arose and ran for his life, and went to Beersheba, which belongs to Judah, and left his servant there.
 1 Kings 19:1-3 (NKJV)

-God delivered Elijah from the clutches of Jezebel, but, as he was now thoroughly spent and desired to end his ministry, the Lord soon took Elijah directly to heaven in a fiery chariot.
-Unlike all other people in history, perhaps excepting the ancient Enoch, Elijah did not experience death before being taken up by God.
-At the end of the Old Testament, the prophet Malachi writes that Elijah will one day return to earth, and Jesus will tell us that John the Baptist is the fulfillment of that prophecy.
+God would deliver Elijah from the clutches of Jezebel, but, as he was now physically and spiritually spent, he desired to end his ministry.
+The Lord agreed and would take Elijah directly to heaven, alive, in a fiery chariot.
+Unlike virtually all other people in history, excepting perhaps ancient Enoch, Elijah did not experience death before being taken up by God.

 For Herod had arrested John, chained him, and put him in prison on account of Herodias, his brother Philip’s wife, since John had been telling him, “It’s not lawful for you to have her!”
 Matthew 14:3-4 (HCSB)